 After everything he went through, Captain learned how to become a leader and became the heart and soul of the Avengers team.
-He can formulate a new battle strategy as well as change an existing one as the situation demands.
-Despite his willingness to do whatever it takes, he doesn’t see the big picture.
+He can formulate a new battle strategy and change an existing one as the situation demands.
+He doesn’t see the big picture despite his willingness to do whatever it takes.
 Steve always tries to do the right thing.
 He does not want other people to get hurt.
 He doesn’t resort to blackmail or play with people’s feelings; instead, he inspires them and promotes collaboration.

 Tony Stark – Autocratic Style

-This character is not easy to understand or describe.
+This character is challenging to understand or describe.
 He sees right through the people he talks to.
 He never loses patience, has a rare understanding of people, and can be the keeper of their secrets.
 Iron Man acts more than he thinks.
 He is subject to frequent mood swings.
 He is always ready to sacrifice himself for others in his twisted version.
-Tony Stark seems like a “progress, not perfection” kind of character.
+Tony Stark seems like a “progress, not perfection” character.
 Wasteful.
 Straightforward.
 Playboy.
 Billionaire.
 Philanthropist.

 Iron Man firmly commits to his ideals.
 Tony Stark’s leadership approach is tougher than Captain America’s.
 He does not go through the same leadership development.
 He is using people to achieve his goals, and he is willing to resort to blackmail.
-In the movie, we see him invite a 16-year-old teenager, Spiderman, to participate in a deadly mission since he knew that the boy’s talents would help him a lot.
+In the movie, we see him invite a 16-year-old teenager, Spiderman, to participate in a deadly mission since he knows the boy’s talents would greatly help him.

 Outcome: lack of collaboration

 Two talented leaders with different management styles assemble teams not to solve a common problem but to fight each other.
-Both heroes defend their point of view; neither wants to concede.
-Just imagine what they could have accomplished if, instead of confronting each other, they had come up with a collaboration solution and worked as a team.
+Both heroes defend their points of view; neither wants to concede.
+Just imagine what they could have accomplished if they had come up with a collaboration solution and worked as a team instead of confronting each other.

-Silos, in a corporate context, describes the departmental politics or territoriality.
-This kind of rivalry between the personnel kills all productivity, and, therefore, the work is never done on time.
+Silos, in a corporate context, describe a company’s departmental politics or territoriality.
+This kind of rivalry between the personnel kills all productivity; therefore, the work is never done on time.
 For an organisation, it is never a good thing.

 Most importantly, the lack of collaboration and working in silos is enormous stress for everybody.
-People become frustrated and stressed because the management forces its employees to fight a pointless and often unwinnable battle.
+People become frustrated and stressed because the management forces employees to fight a pointless and often unwinnable battle.